7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Which is why in today’s article I'm going to share with you the 7 common copywriting mistakes to avoid and how to fix them.

 Technically, this can apply to writing copy for just about anything.
-Email, social media, direct mail, etc.
+Whether it be for your email, social media, landing page, direct mail, even blog articles (which is content writing but the same rules apply).

-However, I am going to focus mainly on writing copy for your website.
+However, I’m going to focus mainly on writing copy for your website.

-Considering your website is the home of your business.
+Considering your website is the home of your business and plays a crucial role in your long-term success.

 And if you’re just starting out, a website is the first and *most important* thing you should have if nothing else.